Kinaxis Office Building

 REBUILDING A SCHOOL AND A COMMUNITY

 After the tornado, school and state officials vowed to try and rebuild in time for the coming school year.
 Birmingham, Michigan–based BELFOR served as the general contractor for the project.
-As a worldwide leader in disaster recovery and property restoration, BELFOR was able to assess the damage and create a schedule that would ensure the completion of the job within the timeframe needed by the school system.
+As a worldwide leader in disaster recovery and property restoration, BELFOR was able to assess the damage and create a schedule that would ensure the completion of the job within the time frame needed by the school system.
 Longtime customer Louisville, Kentucky–based Stanley Schultze & Co., Inc. served as the project’s glazing contractor and window installer, and BHDP Architecture in Cincinnati, Ohio spearheaded the design of the Henryville Schools’ rebuild.
-Entrances and windows from Kawneer and Traco were used to help rebuild the schools.

-The original buildings used entrances and windows from Kawneer and Traco, and after assessing the damage post-tornado, the architect and owner decided to use products from the company again for the rebuild.
-According to Alan Gates, project manager with Stanley Schultze & Co., Inc., the original doors and windows from Kawneer and Traco held up well against the tornado.
+The original buildings used entrances and windows from Kawneer, and after assessing the damage post-tornado, the architect and owner decided to use products from the company again for the rebuild.
+According to Alan Gates, project manager with Stanley Schultze & Co., Inc., the original doors and windows held up well against the tornado.
 He noted, “Of all the window and door units throughout the buildings, only one complete window unit was lost in the tornado, which really demonstrates the strength and durability of the units and is one of the reasons the school system wanted to rebuild using products from the same trusted brands.”

-- 350 Medium Stile Entrances provide extra strength for applications with high use, such as schools, and can be easily integrated into the Trifab® 451 VG framing system.
-The TR-3500 and TR-3800 windows offer clean aesthetics, durability and integrated thermal performance.
+- Using 350 Medium Stile Entrances provided extra strength for this high use school application.
+The 3-14" thermal windows offered clean aesthetics, durability and integrated thermal performance.

 - High-performance insulating glass with Heat Mirror® Suspended Coated Film Technology from Southwall Insulating Glass was used throughout the building to achieve high thermal performance, maximize occupant comfort, control UV radiation and help with noise control.

-• Meeting the deadline required extended workdays and larger installation crews as well as fast work on everybody’s part, including Kawneer and Traco, who had to manufacture products in a compressed timeframe.
+- Meeting the deadline required extended workdays and larger installation crews as well as fast work on everybody’s part, including Kawneer, which had to manufacture products in a compressed timeframe.